covanalytics/crimes_hotspots/readme.md

 In addition to the weekly data snapshot, the Police Departtment receives map PDF files containing the results of the optimal and emerging hot spot analyses.
-These files are generated within the internal web map distributed on the City of Covington's ArcGIS online account.
+These files are generated within the internal web map that is distributed on the City of Covington’s ArcGIS online platform.

+-   Emerging Hot Spot Analysis – identifies trends in reported crimes, such as new, intensifying, diminishing, and sporadic hot and cold spots

+-   Optimal Hot Spot Analysis – aggregates reported crimes into weighted features to yield optimal hot spot results.

 ![](images/arcgis_online_pdf.PNG)